ibm-cloud-docs/schematics/cli-reference.md

 You can use your encryption keys from the {{site.data.keyword.cloud_notm}} key management services (KMS), {{site.data.keyword.keymanagementservicelong_notm}}(BYOK), and {{site.data.keyword.hscrypto}} (KYOK) to encrypt and secure your data stored in {{site.data.keyword.bpshort}}.
 For more information about how to protect sensitive data in {{site.data.keyword.bpshort}}, see [protecting your sensitive data in {{site.data.keyword.bpshort}}](/docs/schematics?topic=schematics-secure-data#data-storage).
 {: shortdesc}

-### Prerequisites
+### Before you begin
 {: #key-prerequisites}

-The key management system lists the instance that are created from your specific location and region.
-Following prerequisites are followed to perform the KMS activity.
+The following prerequisites must be ensured for the key management system to list the instance that are created from your specific location and region.

 - You should have your `KYOK`, or `BYOK`.
 To create the {{site.data.keyword.keymanagementservicelong_notm}} keys, see [create BYOK](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services).
 To create an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}} keys, see [create KYOK](https://cloud.ibm.com/catalog/services/key-protect).
 - You need to [add root key](/docs/key-protect?topic=key-protect-import-root-keys&interface=ui#import-root-key-gui) to {{site.data.keyword.bpshort}} services.